elementary/docs/writing-apps/our-first-app/README.md

    </component>
    ```

 These are all the mandatory fields for displaying your app in AppCenter.
-There are plenty of other optional fields that you can read about [here](https://www.freedesktop.org/software/appstream/docs/chap-Metadata.html).
+There are plenty of other [optional fields]((https://www.freedesktop.org/software/appstream/docs/chap-Metadata.html) that you can read about.

 There are also some special custom fields for AppCenter to further brand your listing.
 Specifically, you can set a background color and a text color for your app's header and banner.
 You can do so by adding the following keys inside the `component` tag: